kitzberger/songs/Bar Fights.md

 	       A                                D
 	and i guess she wanted then to cheer me up

-	when she sad something like my son, we're so proud of you today coz you showed everyone who is the bigger man apparently you're a pacifist, just like your dad and me so i bit the bullet putting ice on my knee
+	when she said something like my son, we're so proud of you today coz you showed everyone who is the bigger man apparently you're a pacifist, just like your dad and me so i bit the bullet putting ice on my knee